huggingface/blog/introducing-csearch.md

 ### 4. Problems of Existing Decoding Methods:

-By far, the most widely-used decoding methods can be divided into two categories: (i) deterministic methods and (ii) stochastic methods.
+Decoding methods can be divided into two categories: (i) deterministic methods and (ii) stochastic methods.

 <span id='deterministic_methods'/>